Itgsod-Sandra-Kauko/namecreator/README.md

 A project that reads the users first and lastname and creates a username from it.

-The username is created in ''nick.py'', read from the file ''users.csv'' and then will be presented by ''addusers.py''
+The username is created in ''nick.py'', read from the file ''users.csv'' and then will be presented by ''addusers.py'' in this order

-     firstname, lastname, username
+       Firstname, Lastname

 ## Username